svenslaggare/StackJIT/README.md

 * `STLOC <local>`: Pops the top operand and stores it in the given local.

 ###Functions###
-* `CALL <name>`: Calls the given function.
+* `CALL <signature>`: Calls the given function.
 The arguments are popped from the evaluation stack.
 * `RET`: Returns from the current function, popping the return value from the evalutation stack.
 * `LDARG <arg>`: Loads the given function argument and pushes it to the evaluation stack.